First Indochina War: Renewed French success (January–June 1951)

+Giáp tried again to break the French defensive line, this time 20 mi north-east of Haiphong in an attempt to cut the French access to the port city.
+On March 23, the Việt Minh's 316th Division, composed of 11,000 men, with the partly rebuilt 308th and 312th Divisions in reserve, launched an attack on Mạo Khê.
+With instances of hand-to-hand combat, the French, supported by paratroopers and naval artillery, repelled the attack and the Vietnamese were beaten by the morning of March 28.
+About 1,500 – 3,000 Việt Minh soldiers were killed.

 Giáp launched yet another attack, the Battle of the Day River, on May 29 with the 304th Division at Phủ Lý, the 308th Division at Ninh Bình, and the main attack delivered by the 320th Division at Phát Diệm south of Hanoi.
 The attacks fared no better and the three divisions lost heavily.
 Taking advantage of this, de Lattre mounted his counteroffensive against the demoralized Việt Minh, driving them back into the forests and eliminating the enemy pockets in the Red River Delta by June 18, costing the Việt Minh over 10,000 killed.

 Every effort by Võ Nguyên Giáp to break the De Lattre Line failed, and every attack he made was answered by a French counter-attack that destroyed his forces.
 Việt Minh casualties rose alarmingly during this period, leading some to question the leadership of the Communist government, even within the party.
 However, any benefit this may have reaped for France was negated by the increasing domestic opposition to the war in France.